|National population projections

 Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.

-We usually publish the NPPs every two years, typically in the October following the reference year (for example, we published the 2018-based NPPs in October 2019).
-This publication includes the principal projection and all variant projections; we discuss which variants to produce with our main stakeholders across government.
-Previously we have published lower priority variants around a month after the main release, but for the 2018-based NPPs all variants were published alongside the principal projection on 21 October 2019.
+We usually publish the national population projections (NPPs) every two years, typically in the October following the reference year (for example, we published the 2018-based NPPs in October 2019).
+The 2020-based NPPs were published in January 2022, slightly later than the usual time.
+This meant that there was sufficient time to use the latest and best available death occurrences data, which maximised the quality and relevance of the projections throughout the subsequent projections period.
+A standard publication includes the principal projection and all variant projections where we have discussed which variants to produce with our main stakeholders across government.
+In early releases, we have published lower priority variants around a month after the main release, but for the 2018-based NPPs all variants were published alongside the principal projection.
+The interim 2020-based projections are not supported by variant projections for the reasons outlined in the introduction to the report on Background, Methodology and Assumption Setting.
+Our current plans are for the next NPPs to be 2021-based and include a range of variant projections when they are published in early 2023.

-The starting point for the projections is the population estimates for England and Wales, Scotland and Northern Ireland, which are produced by the ONS, National Records of Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA) respectively.
-The last of these estimates become available at the end of June of the year following the reference year and we publish the NPPs approximately four months later.
+The starting point for the projections is the population estimates for England and Wales, Scotland and Northern Ireland, which are produced by the Office for National Statistics (ONS), National Records of Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA) respectively.
+The last of these estimates become available at the end of June of the year following the reference year, and we usually publish the NPPs approximately four months later.
 The 2020-based interim projections were published slightly later in January 2022.
 With the exception of the delay to the 2020-based interim projections, we have always met the planned publication date.